JuPfu/beck-view-digitalize/README.md

 additional documentation, e.g. the datasheet and references to drivers are also available on this site.

 This project is coded in Python.
 The PyFTDI library cannot be praised enough.
 It has a terrific support for the FT232H, FT2232H and FT4232H devices.
-A detailed step-by-step instruction on how to install PyFTDI for Windows, MacOS or Linux can be found here:
+A detailed step-by-step instruction on how to install PyFTDI for Windows, macOS or Linux can be found here:

 [PyFtdi Documentation](https://eblot.github.io/pyftdi/)